greenteawarrior/emily-webapp/README.md

 built with the python SDK for google app engine!

-In the root folder, each python script can be run as its own (i.e.adjust the setting for scriptname.app in the .yaml file)

 main.py combines exercises/webpages so all of the projects/exercises can be accessed at once when you run the devserver.

 /templates contains the jinga2 templates for the emily-webapp.

+/pset 1,2,3 individual scripts contains individual scripts for those psets. each script can be run independently on the devserver if desired (change between scripts by editing app.yaml)